t4d-gmbh/working-with-git/source/content/intro/main_features/tracking_features.md

 {% if slide %}
-### Tracking Features
+### Tracking features
 {% endif %}

 :::{card} <i class="fab fa-git"></i> provides version control functionalities to:

-- generate a history of changes in a repository
+- generate a history of changes in a repository,
-- maintain several versions of a single repository
+- maintain several versions of a single repository,
-- verify the integrity of the history{% if page %}[^sn1]{% endif %}
+- verify the integrity of the history.{% if page %}[^sn1]{% endif %}

 :::